 These are the perks that an individual can get from a digital Form 16.
 Furthermore, let's know the key changes that take place in the form for FY 2024-25 (AY 2025-26).

-These are the key changes that have taken place in Form 16.
+These are the key changes that have been made to Form 16.
 Moving ahead, let's know the details mentioned in the form.

 In the Form 16, along with your salary, the following information will be mentioned when filing your ITR for FY 2024-25 (AY 2025-26):